I have become more convinced over the years that the common prejudice

 And for anyone to try and tell another what may be "offensive" or not is presumptuous at best, not to mention rather unprofessional on the part of store or restaurant personnel.
 Ask the kid with the piercings and six-inch purple mohawk about personal choices, or the woman across the room in full hijab, or the identically white-bonneted busload of Mennonite girls who just arrived for lunch.
+Try telling the big lady with too much perfume on that she can't buy anything and needs to leave.
 They all have the same freedom to enter the same places of business too, legally known as "public accomodations", and receive equal treatment.
 The employees and owners cannot predict what any customer may personally like or dislike about other patrons, and it's none of anyone's business to guess about either way.
 It's part of going out in public and mingling with other people, where the only restrictions that carry any weight address "indecent exposure", and last I checked my feet are not my genitals.

 Barefooting in this country, while not covered specifically by law, lands in a grey area somewhere between discrimination and dress codes that remains annoyingly open to dispute.
 Its acceptance is hampered by many misconceptions and flat-out lies formed in bygone times, stemming from resistance to the hippie movement and even before that, conservative reactions to civil rights legislation.
-It has nothing to do with public or business health and safety codes.
+It has nothing to do with public or business health and safety codes, but there are still plenty of misinformed haters out there trying to bully us into believing that it does.
 Here is a printable text file quoting the applicable law in Massachusetts against discriminatory practice in public establishments, and clarifying how business owners can think more sensibly about the issue and change their outward policies for the better.
 Laws and regulations are likely similar in most other states.

-There are numerous websites where interested parties and facility administration alike can find all the information they need on the "barefoot thing", including full debunking of the typical timeworn myths.
+There are numerous websites where interested parties and facility administration alike can find all the information they need on the "barefoot movement", including full and factual debunking of the typical timeworn myths.
 Here are a very few to get started:

 health barefoot safety barefoot liability barefoot